logzio/documentation/docs/shipping/Code/node-js.md

     npm install winston axios
     ```

-2. Create a custom Logz.io transport for Winston

-    Create a file named logzio-transport.js and add the following code:
+2. Create a custom Logz.io transport for Winston with a file named `logzio-transport.js` and add the following code:

     ```javascript
     const Transport = require('winston-transport');